amstu2/the-haem-dream/README.md

 ## Motivation

 A tedious process in haematology pathology labratories is viewing blood films and laborously looking through a microscope to find anomolous cells and features that could indicate pathology.
 AI/ML techniques have been applied to automate this process, however, whole slide imagary (WSI) analysis is still in its infancy.
-Google's MedGemma 1.5 4B [Technical Report](https://arxiv.org/pdf/2604.05081) was released in May 2026 and has been improved over the original version by including WSI in its training set.
+Google's MedGemma 1.5 4B [Technical Report](https://arxiv.org/pdf/2604.05081) was released in January 2026 and has been improved over the original version by including WSI in its training set.
 However, from experimentation, MedGemma is not able to classify haemotological disease, possibly due to only training on anatomical pathology specimens, which do not require the same degree of magnification.
 Given haematology pathology requires higher magnification, more image samples are required to make a diagnostic conclusion, thus, a vision LLM may not be suited for this task.

 This project aims to explore different approaches to this problem.
 As an initial exploration, [Yarikan et al. 2026: A Large-Scale Peripheral Blood Cell Dataset for Automated Hematological Analysis](https://www.nature.com/articles/s41597-026-06761-y) recently released a large scale blood cell data image dataset, which would be used to identify anomoulous cells.
 The dataset is high quality (Cohen’s kappa >0.85 for all classes) and available via [Zenodo](https://zenodo.org/records/17333317).
 A small model such as DenseNet-121 (~8M paramaters), which was outlined in the paper as the highest performing, may be well suited for such a computationally expensive pass.
 Results from these classifications could be aggregated and passed to a larger vision language model operating at a lower magnification.